Do Something

 Ryan Boyer (left), Business Manager for the Philadelphia Building and Construction Trades, and Pat Dugan.
 Courtesy of Pat Dugan.

-Building Trades manager Ryan Boyer, often pictured alongside Mayor Parker, whose campaign he also championed, and multiple trade unions have endorsed Dugan.
-(Boyer has said Dugan’s stance on retail theft convinced him.)
+Before the primary, Building Trades manager Ryan Boyer, often pictured alongside Mayor Parker (whose campaign Boyer also championed), led multiple trade unions in endorsing Dugan.
+(Boyer said Dugan’s stance on retail theft convinced him.)
+But city Democratic ward leaders declined to endorse any primary candidate for DA.

 Dugan and Krasner faced off in their first debate in West Philadelphia on March 11, 2025.
 The Inquirer reported Dugan laid out additional positions: He “said he would retain some of Krasner’s reforms and even bolster them, including the office’s Conviction Integrity Unit, which reviews closed cases and works to exonerate the innocent.
 Krasner has made the office’s work to exonerate more than 50 people a central focus of his administration … Dugan framed his own positions on major policy issues as more flexible” (than Krasner’s).